FPtje/SublimeLinter-contrib-glualint/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-contrib-glualint.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-contrib-glualint)

 This linter plugin for [SublimeLinter][docs] provides an interface to [glualint](https://github.com/FPtje/GLuaFixer).
 It will be used with files that have the “lua” syntax.
+The linter performs two tasks:

+- Lint GMod Lua code
+- Pretty print code (select code, open the [Command Palette](http://docs.sublimetext.info/en/sublime-text-3/extensibility/command_palette.html), type `pretty print` and press enter)

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].